-Yes.
+Yes, absolutely.
 To get started, simply visit our Quote Form to request this service.
-Important: If you need an ITIN for an upcoming tax return, it is best to get started as soon as possible – It can take 6 weeks or more to obtain, depending on your location and other factors!
+Important: If you need an ITIN for an upcoming tax return, it is best to get started as soon as possible — it can take six weeks or more to obtain an ITIN, depending on your location and other factors.

 If I have not filed federal tax returns for several years, will I have to pay any penalties when filing?

 Not necessarily.
 If you have not filed and do not have any taxable income (e.g. under the threshold of the Foreign Income Exclusion for all tax years), then neither penalties nor interest will be applied.
-If you do owe tax, then you may be eligible for the Streamlined Foreign Offshore Procedures, under which you would be able to avoid non filing and/or late filing penalties and only have to file for three years (but you would still owe interest on any unpaid tax).
+If you do owe tax, then you may be eligible for the Streamlined Foreign Offshore Procedures, under which you would be able to avoid non filing and/or late filing penalties.
+You would then only have to file for three years (but you would still owe interest on any unpaid tax).

 Do I have to pay capital gains tax if I sell a property at a profit in mainland China?